amarce/kolla-ansible/doc/source/admin/advanced-configuration.rst

 ``kolla_grace_no_healthcheck`` (seconds to pause when no health check exists).
 This delay applies even when a dependency reports healthy immediately and defaults to zero.
+When using Podman, the role inspects both ``container-<name>.service`` units and their ``kolla-<name>-container.service`` aliases, updating each with the necessary drop-ins so intra-project dependencies honour the configured post-healthy delay regardless of which unit is enabled.
 During deploy and reconfigure the role also verifies that each service reaches the ``running`` and ``healthy`` states before moving on to the next.
 Containers that are already healthy are left running unless